 We savored the remaining hours of our stay at Azumi Boutique Hotel until it was time for check-out.
 Before that, one of the staff members gladly answered some of our questions and gave us a quick tour of the other accommodations: Queen Room, Twin Room, and Double Queen Room.
 We were told that like most businesses, the hotel had a slow start when it opened three years ago—only receiving 10 to 20 bookings a day.
 But through creative marketing efforts and preserving its strong points, it began to pick up steam and the rest is history.

 I couldn’t agree more: Azumi Boutique Hotel simply deserved to be one of the best-rated hotels in Metro Manila in 2016, and I wouldn’t be surprised if they have another good run this year.
 While waiting for our ride home, the lobby was still filled with people—some of them looked confused like us when we first arrived.
-But for me, it didn’t matter anymore.
-It is one of the finest boutique hotels in Metro Manila—it’s supposed to be bustling with people on a weekend, even with gloomy weather.
+But for me, it didn’t really matter anymore.
+Azumi Boutique Hotel is one of the finest boutique hotels in Metro Manila—it’s supposed to be bustling with people on a weekend—even with gloomy weather.

 Want to book at Azumi Boutique Hotel with huge discounts?
 Check out the rates offered by TravelBook.ph.